 There may also be a postal vote on the representatives.

 Representatives are chosen solely by the claimant group - The Crown has no say.
 The Ministry of Māori Development, Te Puni Kōkiri (TPK) will act as neutral observers while voting takes place to make sure that the process is open and fair.

-If you can’t agree on who should represent you
+If you cannot agree on who should represent you

 Not everyone in your community may agree on your representatives, or the process to choose them.

-If there’s one large group, like a hapū or marae, who don’t agree with the representatives that are chosen, your representatives may get a conditional mandate instead.
+If there’s one large group, like a hapū or marae, who do not agree with the representatives that are chosen, your representatives may get a conditional mandate instead.
 This means negotiations can start, but with conditions.
-If the conditions aren’t met at any time:
+If the conditions are not met at any time: